Gender & Women's Studies Collection Development at the University of Wisconsin-Madison

 Out-of-Scope or Lightly Collected

 Juvenile literature is out of scope.
 Recognizing that today’s popular work is tomorrow’s primary source, representative examples of self-help, and other popular works are selected for the collection, but primarily from gifts and weeded “last copies” from College Library.
-In order to facilitate research in the history of the field of Women’s Studies itself, representative textbooks and curricular anthologies are treated similarly.
+In order to facilitate research in the history of the fields of Gender and Women’s Studies, representative textbooks and curricular anthologies are treated similarly.
 Vocational guidance and career training are out-of-scope.
 Also out-of-scope are most works on the female-intensive professions (nursing, teaching, librarianship, and social work), as well as women lawyers, physicians, and engineers, all of which fall within the responsibilities of other campus libraries.
 Exceptions: works on women and two or more of these professions; women in the professions generally.

 Types of material